dkaspiarovich/bank-app/README.md

 - **Request a loan:** Apply for a loan.
 - **Close account:** Delete your account if you no longer wish to use it.

+### Currency conversion
+- **Automatic Conversion:** When making transactions between users in different countries, the application automatically converts the amount based on exchange rates from spring 2024

 ### Transaction Tracking
 - **Transaction History:** View all your transactions, including sent and received money.
 - **Incomes and expenses:** View your incomes, outcomes, and interest earned.